-These are foods that will help support hair growth for long , thick, and healthy hair.
+These are foods that will help support hair growth for long, thick, and healthy hair.

 What Vegan foods are best for hair growth?

-Hair is made up of protein, so one of the main things that you want to get in your diet is adequate intake of protein.
+Hair is made up of protein, so one of the main things that you want to get in your diet is an adequate intake of protein.

-Protein not only provides the building blocks for hair growth, but also increase growth in general.
-IGF-1 for example is an important hormone related to hair growth.
+Protein not only provides the building blocks for hair growth but also increase growth in general.
+IGF-1, for example, is an important hormone related to hair growth.
 We don’t want too much of it, but we also don’t want it to go too low either.

 Aside from protein, your hair needs a plenty of nutrients to sustain its growth.
 Vitamins and minerals are very important if you want to grow long hair on a vegan diet.
 Probiotics are also great for giving hair growth a boost according to research.

 List of vegan foods for fast hair growth

-- Kale – A super food that you should absolutely include in your diet if you want to have beautiful hair.
+- Kale – A superfood that you should absolutely include in your diet if you want to have beautiful hair.
 Kale is a powerhouse when it comes to nutrients.
 It’s rich in minerals like magnesium, iron, copper, potassium.
-Contains lots of beta carotene, which is a powerful antioxidant.
+Contains lots of beta-carotene, which is a powerful antioxidant.
 Kale can be eaten raw or lightly steamed.
 Spinach is also a great substitute if you don’t like kale.